wfletch/tell-me-im-pretty/README.md

 # tell-me-im-pretty
 A silly script to send me an email everyday, telling me how pretty I am.
-Written in Go, because why not.
+Written in Rust, because why not.